20c/ngage/README.md

 ## Supported Devices

 By default ngage uses a native Junos client written with eznc, it also suppots pushing config via a [NAPALM](http://napalm.readthedocs.io/en/latest/) plugin.
+To specify a NAPALM driver, use `type=napalm:$driver`, for example `type=napalm:ios`

+## Documentation

+Documentation is created with mkdocs and available at <http://vaping.readthedocs.io/en/latest/>

 ## License